 Metadata forms in Amazon DataZone enable you to extend a data asset's metadata model by adding custom-defined attributes (for example, sales region, sales year, and sales quarter).
 The metadata forms that are attached to an asset type are applied to all assets created from that asset type.
 You can also add additional metadata forms to individual assets as part of the data source run or after it's created.
-For creating new forms, see the section called "Create, edit, or delete metadata forms".
+For creating new forms, see the section called "Create a metadata form".